Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 A Well-Designed, Well-Built Aluminium Hull Remains Light

-Aluminium has a density of 2.7 g/cm3, far lower than steel (7.85) and only slightly higher than composite (1.5-2).
-Yet, for an equivalent structural design, aluminium hulls can be lighter than conventional GRP hulls because they do not require very thick skins or heavy reinforcements to achieve excellent strength.
+Aluminum has a density of 2.7 g/cm3, far lower than steel (7.85) and only slightly higher than composite (1.5-2).
+Yet, for an equivalent structural design, aluminum hulls can be lighter than conventional GRP hulls because they do not require very thick skins or heavy reinforcements to achieve excellent strength.
 And this is even more true for yachts over 40 feet.

-Allures sailboats combine a robust aluminium hull with a strong, lightweight composite deck.
+Allures sailboats combine a robust aluminum hull with a strong, lightweight composite deck.
 The 14 and 16 metre bluewater models from Allures Yachting therefore match the weight of similarly sized composite yachts.
-With hulls designed by renowned naval architect Olivier Racoupeau, Allures aluminium monohulls also deliver exceptional performance.
+With hulls designed by renowned naval architect Olivier Racoupeau, Allures aluminum monohulls also deliver exceptional performance.

 Discover the architect's vision in this video:

-Beyond its strength, aluminium is a durable and recyclable material.
-The aluminium used by Allures Yachting is made from around 80% recycled aluminium, itself fully recyclable.
-When properly maintained, an aluminium hull sailboat retains its mechanical properties for decades and offers outstanding corrosion resistance, a significant advantage for environmentally conscious sailors.
+Beyond its strength, aluminum is a durable and recyclable material.
+The aluminum used by Allures Yachting is made from around 80% recycled aluminum, itself fully recyclable.
+When properly maintained, an aluminum hull sailboat retains its mechanical properties for decades and offers outstanding corrosion resistance, a significant advantage for environmentally conscious sailors.

 Repairability anywhere in the world

-Another major advantage of aluminium boat hulls is their ease of repair.
-Aluminium can be repaired almost anywhere, even in remote regions, without sophisticated equipment.
+Another major advantage of aluminum boat hulls is their ease of repair.
+Aluminum can be repaired almost anywhere, even in remote regions, without sophisticated equipment.

 Repairing a composite hull, by contrast, requires genuine specialists, resins, chemical catalysts, and very precise temperature and humidity conditions.